The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 HOTELS IN SRI LANKA

-Hotels in Sri Lanka range from the most incredible 5* resorts through to standard 3* shoe boxes.
 Despite this, hotels are much cheaper here than other parts of the world, so if you’ve got a decent travel budget, you can find some incredible accommodation at decent rates.

-BOOK | Use Booking.com to find the best deals on your Sri Lanka hotel accommodation
+BOOK | Find the best deals on your Sri Lanka hotel accommodation

 GUESTHOUSES IN SRI LANKA

 Guesthouses are the most popular accommodation option in Sri Lanka and can be found just about everywhere on the island.
-While some are fancy, the majority are a room/s in family homes, which provide an authentic experience with your host family.
+While some are fancy, the majority are room/s in family homes, which provide an authentic experience with your host family.

 During one of our guesthouse stays, we enjoyed some of the best rice and curry we’ve ever eaten.